Standards for Professional Architectural and Historic Surveys

 At least one 5”x7” black and white archival photo is provided to the SHPO for each primary resource.

 Photographs must either be traditional 35 mm silver emulsion prints or archival black and white prints from digital image files.
 If digital photographs are used, the images will be provided to the SHPO on CD and labeled by address and the associated survey form number.
 Images must be 300 pixels per inch or larger.
-Digital files should be saved in color in TIFF format, though prints must be black and white.
+Digital files should be saved in color in JPEG format, though prints must be black and white.
 Prints will use paper and ink combinations meeting a minimum 75 year archival standards.
 Consult the SHPO on paper and ink combinations before prints are made and submitted.
 The prints must be at least 5” x 7” and labeled in soft pencil with the survey name, survey number, property name (if applicable), street address, city, and date of the photo.
 Do not attach the photos to the form or use adhesive labels.

 Photos must clearly show the historic resource.
 Three-quarter views that capture the primary façade and a secondary elevation are preferred.
 At least one photo is required for each inventory form.
 Additional photos may be submitted of architectural details or other important elevations.
 Properties consisting of more than one resource will include at least one photograph of each secondary resource in addition to the primary resource, unless the secondary resource is clearly visible in the photograph of the primary resource.
 Photos must be taken from the public right-of-way.
 If a resource is not visible from the public right-of-way permission must be granted by the property owner (an effort must be made to ask).
 If the property owner refuses access, note it on the architectural/historic inventory form (either in field #40 or #41 as appropriate.)